zammad/zammad-user-documentation/extras/knowledge-base.rst

 Manage, edit, and reorganize knowledge base articles from the **knowledge base** panel.

+This feature is **optional**; if you don't see it in the main menu, that means your administrator hasn't enabled it yet.
+Administrators can learn more on our
+:admin-docs:`admin documentation </manage/knowledge-base.html>`.

 .. figure:: /images/extras/knowledge-base/knowledge-base-preview.png
    :alt: Knowledge Base Preview Mode
    :align: center